• Skip to primary navigation

 Tips

-• An electric mixer is not required for this recipe.
+• An stand mixer is not required for this recipe.
 Hand mixing requires a bit of muscle, but works well.

 • This loaf is delicious using all kinds of dried fruits.
 Keep the total quantity of 2½ cups dried fruit and add or substitute chopped dates, cherries, prunes, or apricots.